fclp/fluent-command-line-parser/README.md

 `.WithDescription("Execute operation in silent mode without feedback")` Specify a help description for the option

-### Parsing Using Fluent Command Line Builder
+### Parsing Using the Generic Fluent Command Line Parser

-Instead of assigning parsed values to variables you can use the Fluent Command Line Builder to automatically create a defined object type and setup individual Options for each strongly-typed property.
-Because the builder is simply a wrapper around the parser you can still use the Fluent Command Line Parser Api to define the behaviour for each Option.
+Instead of assigning parsed values to variables you can use the generic Fluent Command Line Parser to automatically create a defined object type and setup individual Options for each strongly-typed property.
+Because the generic parser is simply a wrapper around the standard fluent parser you can still use the Fluent Command Line Parser Api to define the behaviour for each Option.

-The Fluent Command Line Builder can build a type and populate the properties with parsed values such as in the following example:
+The generic Fluent Command Line Parser can build a type and populate the properties with parsed values such as in the following example:
 ```
 public class ApplicationArguments
 {